jbkordass/lightweight-pipeline/doc/quickstart.rst

 Pipeline_Step
 ~~~~~~~~~~~~~

-:class:`lw_pipeline.Pipeline_Step` is an abstract base class that you can subclass to define individual steps in your pipeline.
+:class:`Pipeline_Step <lw_pipeline.Pipeline_Step>` is an abstract base class that you can subclass to define individual steps in your pipeline.
-Each step should implement the `step` method, which contains the processing logic for that step.
+Each step should implement the :func:`step() <lw_pipeline.Pipeline_Step.step>` method, which contains the processing logic for that step.

 .. code-block:: python